 Kenya Airways offers hundred percent of the non-stop cheapest flights Nairobi to Mumbai.

-Kenya Airways, Egyptair, Oman Air, Air Arabia, Emirates are the most favored airlines on Nairobi to Mumbai.
+Kenya Airways, Egyptair, Oman Air, Air Arabia, Emirates are the most favored airlines on cheap flights from Nairobi to Mumbai.

 The name of Mumbai airport is Chhatrapati Shivaji International Airport, its code is BOM and the name of Nairobi airport is Jomo Kenyatta International airport and its code is NBO.